MolSSI-Education/parallel-programming/_episodes/04-distributed-examples.md

 When you execute the above command, `mpiexec` launches 4 different instances of `./hello` simultaneously, which each print "Hello World!".

 Typically, as long as you have at least 4 processors on the machine you are running on, each process will be launched on a different processor; however, certain environment variables and optional arguments to `mpiexec` can change this behavior.
-Each process runs the code in `example1.py` independently of the others.
+Each process runs the code in `hello` independently of the others.

 It might not be obvious yet, but the processes `mpiexec` launches aren't completely unaware of one another.
 The `mpiexec` adds each of the processes to an MPI communicator, which enables each of the processes to send and receive information to one another via MPI.